 - Include a checklist of key specifications to be used to more easily confirm compliance

 How to prepare for the car import reforms

 If you run an automotive business, it's a good idea to familiarise yourself with the changes and think about what it will mean for you.
 Be ready to hit the ground running by knowing about your new responsibilities and advantages.

 If you're a car enthusiast or are in the market for a vehicle, it might be a good idea to plan ahead.

 - Want a modified or imported car?
-Consider delaying your purchase until 2019 for more options, better value and an easier time with importing and registration.
+Consider delaying your purchase until there are more options, better value and an easier time with importing and registration.

-- Need a vehicle in the meantime, but want to wait until 2019 before spending money on a “real” car?
-You might want to consider saving your money for the real thing, and cheaply financing a used car, or picking up a cheap or low-interest car loan so you have more to spend come 2019.
+- Need a vehicle in the meantime, but want to wait before spending money on a "real" car?
+You might want to consider saving your money for the real thing and cheaply financing a used car, or pick up a cheap or low-interest car loan so you have more to spend in the future.